azure-ai-foundry/foundry-mcp-playground/README.md

 4. Open Chat view (Ctrl+Alt+I) and click Use Copilot.
 Change to **Agent Mode** and Copilot automatically discovers the MCP Servers.
 5. To load MCP Servers, click icon "**New tools available**", if not loaded already.
 6. (Optional) you can click "**Tools**" icon on Chat view to see loaded MCP servers and tools.
 Also open `.vscode/mcp.json` to see preconfigured servers.
-7. Start by asking Copilot about models or guidance.
+7. Start by asking Copilot about what it can help on Azure AI Foundry.

 ## Example Prompts